 Rain barrels continue to grow in popularity across the country.
 However, one of its biggest drawbacks is its dull appearance.
 Some people are less likely to use them given their negative aesthetic impact on residential and commercial landscaping, even though they conserve water and save money.
 The “Save Local Waters” initiative believes that producing beautiful artistic rain barrels that have unique painted details will make them more desirable and naturally increase interest to promote their use.

-Completed Rain Barrels will be displayed at the Cincinnati Zoo from April 1st through 21st with the Online Auction and Artist Reception on April 21st at the Cincinnati, 2022.
+Completed Rain Barrels will be displayed at the Cincinnati Zoo along with the Online Auction and Artist Reception.
+Stay tuned to dates!

-Congratulations to Lauren Brewer, Kaylee Butts, Stephanie Herold, and Riley Ludwig on the selection of their design by the “Save Local Waters” committee for this year’s event!
+Congratulations to Bri Brown, Teagan Charles, Evie Neuhaus, Predmore, and Leah Stolla on the selection of their design by the “Save Local Waters” committee for this year’s event!